 Accessibility is one thing, but not all.
 Because the quality of the content is also very important.
 Let's consider the concert example again.
 This time you are sitting at the front line in a comfortable chair in the concert hall, but the singer is awfully bad.
 So, quality and accessibility only work if both exist together.
 This is the hardest part of an event.
 Because producing quality is already challenging work, making it accessible to all requires very careful planning.

 Adding a piece of fun to an event is like adding a piece of spice to food.
 Whatever the type, each and every participant also seeks fun in every event.
 This is something about human nature.
 Event planners should always consider the enjoyment of participants.
 If your participants are happy, then your event can be accepted as successful.

 5. Networking, self-improvement or business

-Most of the time it's not only the fun which attracts participants to an event.
-Events are huge social gatherings where participants find incredibly rich networking opportunity.
-Based upon the event type, participants can improve their knowledge, experience or widen their visions at events.
-On the other hand some events provide unique environment for marketing or selling something while allowing cooperation opportunities for those who seek for partners.
-If event planners can manage to create a win-win environment at events that will definitely mark their event success.
+Most of the time, it's not only the fun that attracts participants to an event.
+Events are huge social gatherings where participants find incredibly rich networking opportunities.
+Based on the type of event, participants can improve their knowledge, and experience or widen their visions at events.
+On the other hand, some events provide a unique environment for marketing or selling something while allowing cooperation opportunities for those who seek partners.
+If event planners can manage to create a win-win environment at events, that will definitely mark their success.